halljson/eng_test/INSTRUCTIONS_README.md

                    Things I don't like about my implementation:

+I should have broken up the final commit into many, many more git commits.

 My views aren't completely disconnected from the backend, rather, they call the same methods that my api does - they get JSON back from these methods and then the template tells the web framework how to render this information for